Charcot Multiple Sclerosis Master (M.Sc.)

 The feedback from the participants and lecturers of the first German-speaking matriculation course is very positive and shows that the course concept is working well and that the course objectives are being met.
 The first pioneer study programme was presented in the Brain Science Paper of 2021: "Innovation in Digital Education: Lessons Learned from the Multiple Sclerosis Management Master´s Program".

-The scientific programme is currently updated by the Scientific Committee under the direction of the European Charcot Foundation.
-You can apply for the first international intake as well as for the scholarship programmes starting from June.
+The tuition fee is 20.000 EUR.
+You can apply for the first international intake as well as for the scholarship programme.